jdiehll/correcTIR/README.md

 | temp_value_emiss1          | Corrected thermal reading if reflected radiation is turned off.                                  |

 ## Example Use
 Please refer to the **"Test Data"** folder for now.
+Keep in mind that the paths for the config files will have to be updated to your local folder structure.

 Video walkthroughs are coming soon!

 ## Additional Features